nasa/ziggy/doc/user-manual/rerun-task.md

 The first is to select all the failed tasks from the tasks table (by shift-clicking or control-clicking), then right-click to get the context menu and run the `Restart failed tasks` command.
 Note that this allows you to also restart a subset of failed tasks, which you might want to do.
 You can select the restart mode for each task you restart this way.

-The other option, when you know that you want to restart all the failed tasks, is to select the instance from the instance table on the left, right-click to bring up the context menu, and run the `Restart all failed tasks` command.
+The other option, when you know that you want to restart all the failed tasks, is to select the instance from the instance table on the left, right-click to bring up the context menu, and run the `Restart` command.
 In this case all tasks will use the same restart mode.

+### Restarting Failed Transitions

+In the rare case that a pipeline module fails to transition to the next module, the state of the instance is set to `TRANSITION_FAILED.` If this happens to you, you can use the `Restart` command in the instance table context menu to retry the failed transition again.

 ### Note on Restarting the Failed Permuter Task